HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 presented in the paper Foltanyi _et al._, 2023.
 (_Note: this repo was renamed from Foltanyi et al., 2022_)

-This repo contains the commands and data files necessary to repeat the study presented in the paper.
+This repo contains the scripts, commands and data files necessary to repeat the computational analyses presented in the paper, which support the experimental findings.

 ## Contributors